WormBase/website-genome-browsers/README.md

 complete.

 2. Issue a pull request in the JBrowse production branch checkout.

+2a.
+One item that is still changed by hand: in the jbrowse index.html file, the release number should be updated.
+Just search the text for the old release number, change it, save it and commit it back to the production branch.

 3. Update the symlink in /usr/local/wormbase to point at the new jbrowse directory.
 Save the old symlink in case you need to quickly revert.